Next Council Meeting

 Lexington County Master-In-Equity office does not have a court reporter.
 Therefore:

-- Plaintiff to provide court reporter for trial.
+- Plaintiff to provide court reporter for trial, pursuant to Rule 607

 - Moving Party to provide court reporter for motion hearings.